DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_real_virtual.rst

     $ ./build/l2fwd -c f -n 4 -- -q 8 -p ffff

-Refer to the *Intel® *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.
+Refer to the *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.

 Explanation